shnydercom/metaExplorer/doc/designconsiderations.md

 react-components only export the result of the connect-function, anything else is internal

+declarative linked data: ldBlueprints is used for class-level declarations, ldOptions for instance-level declaration handling and changing values

+##redesign-decisions:
+- @ldBlueprint.interpreterRetriever has been disabled.
+The reason for that is -- a) DRY: It was already added in DefaultInterpreterMatcher -- b) although self-adding would be nice, it would _only_ add the Pure**-class, not the redux-wrapped function

+# connecting react, redux and ld-interpreters
+- all ld-interpreters should implement the following, if they want to interact with redux type OwnProps = {
+        ldTokenString: string;
+};
+export type LDConnectedState = {
+        ldOptions: ILDOptions
+};
+- input/change-interpreters should also implement this:
+export type LDConnectedDispatch = {
+        notifyLDOptionsChange: (ldOptions: ILDOptions) => void;
+};
+- the ldTokenString is important to make clear, which part of the ld the interpreter is supposed to display.
+The ldOptions are needed for the consume-function of the ldBlueprint and will trigger updates on the ldOptions der TokenString ist wichtig, damit klar ist, welchen LD-Part der Interpreter jetzt überhaupt anzeigen soll.
+Die LDOptions werden für die consume-Funktion benötigt und gehen bei Änderungen in die notify-Funktion ein

 ## style considerations/code convenctions/patterns:
 a dollar sign at the end is a common RxJS convention to identify variables that reference a stream
 # fat arrows: